 Campus Undergoing Major Transformation

-A massive construction project is underway that will dramatically improve the core of The College at Brockport campus.
+A massive construction project is underway that will dramatically improve the core of SUNY Brockport campus.
 The $12 million North Campus Revitalization Project will create new, accessible ways of navigating the campus, make needed improvements to infrastructure, and beautify the campus.

 The project will add a net 200 new trees to the campus landscape, turn a portion of Kenyon St. into a pedestrian-only area, and eliminate the large brick wall that separated the Tower Fine Arts building from the rest of campus.